FIWARE/tutorials.NGSI-LD/docs/concise.md

 ```

 New entities can be added by making a POST request to the `/ngsi-ld/v1/entities` endpoint.
 Notice that because
-`category` has no sub-attributes, it does not require a `value` element.
+`name` is a Property that has no sub-attributes, it does not require a `value` element.

 As usual, the request will fail if the entity already exists in the context.